funny-bytes/sequelize-simple-cache/README.md

 `SequelizeSimpleCache` includes type definitions for TypeScript.
 They are based on the [Sequelize types](https://sequelize.org/master/manual/typescript.html).

-Please note that -- for the sake of types -- the interface of `new SequelizeSimpleCache()` had to be changed slightly.

-For this module to work, TypeScript compiler options must include:
+For this module to work, your TypeScript compiler options must include:

 ```json
 {